wiicode/cybersecurity-framework/silver-training/platform-specific-ubuntu.md

 The snap packages are self-contained application binaries and they include any dependencies needed to run.
 A snap package will install to its own directory and it will run in application confinement, hence access to the system resources is restricted based on snap-specific security policies such as AppArmor profiles and seccomp filters.

 Authorised snap packages are available through the Ubuntu Store.
 When a snap is uploaded on the Ubuntu Store, it undergoes automatic reviews, which involve examining the snap package’s manifest files to verify the libraries used as well as the requested interfaces by reviewing the associated security policy.
 Where a known security issue affects a library in a snap, the developer is automatically informed that the snap requires an update.
 Applications that do not update in a timely manner can be removed from the store.
-Auditing is also configured for the installed application to ensure logging of unauthorised operations.
+Auditing is also configured for the installed application to ensure logging of unauthorized operations.

-In order to ensure that the installation of snap packages does not introduce any risk to the security posture of your system, it is recommended that snap packages are only installed from the authorised Ubuntu Store and from trusted developers.
+In order to ensure that the installation of snap packages does not introduce any risk to the security posture of your system, it is recommended that snap packages are only installed from the authorized Ubuntu Store and from trusted developers.

 An additional security concern arises from the fact that the snap packages can bundle their own versions of system libraries, so they will not depend on the installation of other packages or libraries.
 In the event that a vulnerability in a system library is discovered, any snap packages that include the affected system library as a dependency will be vulnerable until the snap package’s developers push a secure version of the package.
 In traditional deployments i.e. using DEB packages, this would have been resolved when the distribution released security updates addressing the vulnerable system library.